ChenLiu-1996/CitationMap/README.md

     output_path: str
         (default is 'citation_map.html')
         The path to the output HTML file.
+    num_processes: int
+        (default is 16)
+        Number of separate processes for parallel processing.
     use_proxy: bool
         (default is False)
         If true, we will use a scholarly proxy.